GouravBarnwal/Weather-App/replit.md

 ## Overview

-A professional full-stack weather application built for the PM Accelerator technical assessment.
-The application allows users to search for weather information by location (city, zip code, coordinates, or landmarks), displays current weather conditions with a 5-day forecast, and maintains a searchable history of weather queries.
+A professional full-stack weather application that allows users to search for weather information by location (city, zip code, coordinates, or landmarks), displays current weather conditions with a 5-day forecast, and maintains a searchable history of weather queries.
 The application features real-time weather data from OpenWeatherMap API, geolocation support for automatic location detection, and comprehensive CRUD operations for weather data management using MongoDB for persistent storage.

 ## User Preferences